SebLeich/react-connlib/README.md

 ### observables

-The observables are implemented using rxjs.
+The observables, implemented with rxjs.
 Thus, you can subscribe the observables by calling `subscription: Subscription = {observable}.subscribe(callback)`.
 If you want to unsubscribe, you need to call `subscription.unsubscribe()`.